ZHassanQ/PS3-Guide/README.md

 ### Warning

 PLEASE NOTE: NO MATTER WHAT YOU DO.
 IT WILL NEVER BE SAFE 100%.
 DO IT ON YOUR OWN RISK.
 YOU MAY BE BANNED BY USING SYNCING YOUR TROPHIES OR USING YOUR PSN ACCOUNT.
 THE WAY I AM SHOWING IS TO BE AS SAFEST AS POSSIBLE.

+If you have PSVita, or PS4 then go check out these repositories!
+They have a full guide on how to do nearly everything on them covered about the PlayStation 4 and Vita homebrew.
+And how to jailbreak them or, to exploit them.

+- **[PSVita Guide](https://github.com/ZHassanQ/PSVita-Guide)** contains a guide on how to install HENKaku, and how to make it permanent if your PSVita is compatible.
+- **[PS4 Guide](https://github.com/ZHassanQ/PS4-Guide)** contains how to install GoldHEN on your PlayStation 4 using an exploit, and more.